Hanse Cities to Visit in Netherlands - A Road Trip through the Hanse Cities

 Arrival in the Hanseatic cities in Holland

-Book yours here Arrival by plane, bus or train*.
+For example, book your journey here by flight, bus or train*.
 KLM and Lufthansa will follow Amsterdam.
-From there, it's best to take a car, because that's the only way you're flexible enough to get to know the localities in the region better.
-We came with our own car from southern Bavaria.
-For the trip we took two days with an overnight stay on the more than 1000 km long route.
-This made it easy to get there.
+From there you then take a car, because this is the only way to be flexible enough to get to know the towns in the region better.
+For example, we traveled from southern Bavaria in our own car.
+We took two days for the journey with an overnight stay on the more than 1000 km long route.
+So the journey was easy to manage.
+At the same time, we extended our trip with interesting stopovers.

 Cheap rental cars - book quickly and easily here